 FAA physicals are required by the Federal Aviation Administration as a prerequisite to obtaining the required FAA medical certificate.
 These physicals must be conducted by an authorized Aviation Medical Examiners (AME).
 Dr. Efi Kessous is an authorized AME.

-There are three classes of FAA physicals, 1st, 2nd, and 3rd.
-Currently we issue offer ONLY 2nd and 3rd class certificates.
+There are three classes of FAA physicals: 1st, 2nd, and 3rd.
+Currently, Montgomery Medical Clinic offers ONLY 2nd and 3rd class certificates.
 1st class certificate is generally needed for commercial airline pilots.

 To ensure that your physical goes smoothly, you’ll want to register an account on the FAA’s MedXPress system and complete the appropriate electronic form.
-You can expect to take a hearing test, a vision test, and an echocardiogram (for a first class physical).
+During the physical, you can expect to take a hearing test, a vision test, and an echocardiogram (for a first class physical).
 You will also be asked to provide a urine sample.

 Depending on your age and the type of medical certificate that you have, you will need to repeat the FAA physical anywhere from every 6 months to every 60 months.
-You can read more about the expiration periods on the U.S. Government Publishing Office website.
+Find the expiration period for your certificate.

 Montgomery Medical Clinic is proud to work with the Washington International Flight Academy in Washington, DC area.